Rodney Davis (politician): Tenure

 During the presidency of Donald Trump, Davis voted in line with Trump's stated position 88.8% of the time.
 As of September 2021, Davis had voted in line with Joe Biden's stated position 25.7% of the time.

 On May 4, 2017, Davis voted again to repeal the Affordable Care Act and pass the American Health Care Act (AHCA).

 Davis voted for the Tax Cuts and Jobs Act of 2017.
 He said the bill would improve the economy without increasing the deficit, and that Americans would see "more money in the pockets" by February 2018 as a result of the bill.

 In June 2018, Davis said, "we've got to stop this politicizing everything like dinner", adding, "Donald Trump was elected, in my opinion, because of this move toward making everything politically correct in this country."

 On December 18, 2019, Davis voted against both articles of impeachment against Trump.

 On January 6, 2021, Davis was at the U.S. Capitol to certify the Electoral College vote count when Trump supporters stormed the building.
 Davis and his staff went into hiding under police lockdown for over four hours during the attack.
 After the Capitol was secure and Congress resumed session, Davis certified the election without objection.
 As a result of the attack, Trump was impeached a second time.
 Davis voted against impeachment, saying, "there must be accountability for leaders who deliberately misled the public, but I fear that without thoughtful and clear-eyed leadership from both sides of the aisle, we are in danger of further violence and political unrest."
-In the wake of the attack, metal detectors were placed outside the House chamber.
-Davis objected to them.
+In the wake of the attack, Davis objected to metal detectors which were placed outside the House chamber.

 On May 19, 2021, Davis was one of 35 Republicans who joined all Democrats in voting to approve legislation to establish the January 6 commission meant to investigate the storming of the U.S. Capitol.

 In July 2021, Davis was among five Republicans Minority Leader Kevin McCarthy selected to serve on the Select Committee on the January 6 Attack on the Capitol.
 After Speaker Nancy Pelosi rejected two of the selections, McCarthy pulled all five, including Davis.

 In November 2021, Davis voted against censuring Paul Gosar, a House member who had shared an animated video of himself killing a fellow member of Congress and assaulting the president.
 When a majority of the House voted to censure Gosar, Davis criticized Pelosi, saying she had "torn the fabric of this House apart".